LGBTQ rights in Karnataka: History

 Historical evidence from Karnataka reflects a nuanced understanding of gender and sexuality.
 Temples built by the Hoysalas at Belur, Halebidu, and Somanathapura (12th–13th century) contain sculptures depicting non-normative sexual expressions and fluid depictions of gender roles.
 These have been interpreted as cultural acknowledgment of diverse sexualities.

 The 12th-century Virashaiva movement in Karnataka produced mystic poets like Akkamahadevi, who rejected traditional gender roles and described spiritual union with Lord Shiva in terms that defied binary gender identities.
 In regional performance traditions like Yakshagana, male artists historically took on female roles in elaborate costume and makeup.
 Though not necessarily linked to sexuality, these roles challenged normative gender binaries in public rituals.
 Jaimini Bharata, a 16th-century Kannada literary work written by poet Lakshmisha.
 It is a retelling of the Mahabharata, focusing on the story of Arjuna's son, Babhruvahana.
 The text includes episodes and characters that resonate with modern understandings of gender fluidity.
 One notable character is Shikhandi, who is born as a woman (previously Amba) and later transforms into a man to fulfill a vow of vengeance.
 Though rooted in mythological tradition, Shikhandi's narrative has been interpreted in contemporary scholarship as reflecting themes of gender transition and non-binary identity.

+In the Vijayanagara kingdom, eunuchs were notably present, and the rulers even presented eunuchs as gifts to Islamic courts.
+It is also noted that in Vijayanagara Kingdom, the entry of man to the chambers of the Queen were prohibited except for the eunuchs.

 Under British colonial rule, LGBTQ+ identities were legally and socially repressed.
 Section 377 of the Indian Penal Code (1861) criminalized homosexual acts as “against the order of nature.”
 This law was enforced across the Madras Presidency, which included parts of modern Karnataka.
 The Criminal Tribes Act of 1871 labeled many gender-nonconforming communities such as the Hijra as "criminals by birth", subjecting them to systemic policing and stigma.
+This was repealed in 1949.
+The Gulbarga Region of Karnataka was under the former State of Hyderabad, which had the Hyderabad Eunuchs Act targeting transgender people.
+While this law was later replaced by the Karnataka Police Act of 1963, it still inherited some provisons.
+This was overturned by the Karnataka Sexual Minorities Forum v.
+State of Karnataka in 2017, which replaced the term 'eunuch' with 'person'.